testdouble/intro-to-node/ex1/file-reader.md

 - Spit out a usage message if the filename parameter is not provided.
 - Prompt the user and read the filename in from stdin.
-- Contents are encrypted, decrypt the output
+- Contents are aes-256-ctr encrypted with the password 'daltonsmustache', decrypt the output